danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 The `cohorting` CTE establishes how long the user was active by comparing `created_at` with `last_activity_on` and marking this length of activity in months.

 The final result is determined by merging the `cohorting` table to itself when activity length = 0 so that we have the based size of the cohort, then take the rate from members active in each period of activity.

 {% enddocs %}

-{% docs gitlab_dotcom_sast_jobs %}

-This table is meant to isolate all sast jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}